Maryam’s lawyers discuss Calibri font in appeal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The lawyers of Maryam Nawaz, in their appeal filed against the accountability court’s verdict, have specifically discussed the false declaration given by Robert Radley in the court, while contending that the judge ignored the lies of Radley and handed a verdict against the former premier and his family.
+ISLAMABAD: Former prime minister Mian Nawaz Sharif daughter Maryam Nawaz’s lawyers, in the appeal filed against the accountability court’s verdict, have specifically discussed the false declaration given by Robert Radley in the court and that the judge ignored the lies of Radley and handed a verdict against the former premier and his family.

-In the second case, Radley said that he endeavored to include in his report all matters that might adversely affect the validity of his opinion and had clearly stated the qualifications to his opinion, but a bare perusal of the report shows that he has not mentioned therein any such matter or qualification, although these were acknowledged by him when cross-examined on this point.
+(ii) He had endeavored to include in his report all those matters that might adversely affect the validity of his opinion and had clearly stated the qualifications to his opinion, but a bare perusal of the report shows that he has not mentioned therein any such matter or qualification, although these were acknowledged by him when cross-examined on this point.

-Thus, in his Report No.2, he has stated in categorical terms that since Calibri font was not commercially available prior to January 2007, it could not have been used prior to the said date, but during cross-examination, he conceded that Calibri font could have been used prior to January 2007.
-He admitted doing so himself firstly by downloading and using the Calibri font available as BETA-1 since April 2005, and thereafter, when he was caught reading from his written notes which he was then obliged to share with the defence, admitted three different ways in which a computer operator could download and use the Window Vista BETA-1 version of Calibri font.
+Thus, in his Report No.2, he has stated in categorical terms since Calibri font was not commercially available prior to January 2007, it could not have been used prior to the said date, but during cross-examination, he conceded that Calibri font could be used prior to January 2007, firstly by himself, as admittedly he had himself downloaded and used the Calibri font which was available as BETA-1 since April 2005, and thereafter, when he was caught reading from his written notes which he was then obliged to share with the defence, admitted three different ways in which a computer operator could download and use the Window Vista BETA-1 version of Calibri font.

-Maryam's lawyers have contended that it is indeed very unfortunate that while rending his findings on the credibility of Robert Radley's report, the learned trial judge has not at all taken note of any of the afore-noted false representations and clear cut admissions made by the said witness.
-It is submitted that failure of the learned trial judge to avoid these aspects of the case which have significant and material bearing on the credibility of Robert Radley's report, have seriously prejudiced the case of the defence and has caused grave miscarriage of justice to the detriment of the accused in the case.”
+It is indeed very unfortunate that while rending his findings on the credibility of the report of Robert Radley, the learned trial judge has not at all taken note of any of the afore-noted false representations and clear cut admissions made by the said witness.
+It is submitted that failure of the learned trial Judge to advert to these aspects of the matter which have significant and material bearing on the credibility of Robert Radley's report have seriously prejudiced the case of the defence and has caused grave miscarriage of justice to the detriment of the accused in the instant case.”

-ISLAMABAD: The lawyers of Maryam Nawaz, in their appeal filed against the accountability court’s verdict, have specifically discussed the false declaration given by Robert Radley in the court, while contending that the judge ignored the lies of Radley and handed a verdict against the former premier and his family.
+ISLAMABAD: Former prime minister Mian Nawaz Sharif daughter Maryam Nawaz’s lawyers, in the appeal filed against the accountability court’s verdict, have specifically discussed the false declaration given by Robert Radley in the court and that the judge ignored the lies of Radley and handed a verdict against the former premier and his family.

-In the second case, Radley said that he endeavored to include in his report all matters that might adversely affect the validity of his opinion and had clearly stated the qualifications to his opinion, but a bare perusal of the report shows that he has not mentioned therein any such matter or qualification, although these were acknowledged by him when cross-examined on this point.
+(ii) He had endeavored to include in his report all those matters that might adversely affect the validity of his opinion and had clearly stated the qualifications to his opinion, but a bare perusal of the report shows that he has not mentioned therein any such matter or qualification, although these were acknowledged by him when cross-examined on this point.

-Thus, in his Report No.2, he has stated in categorical terms that since Calibri font was not commercially available prior to January 2007, it could not have been used prior to the said date, but during cross-examination, he conceded that Calibri font could have been used prior to January 2007.
-He admitted doing so himself firstly by downloading and using the Calibri font available as BETA-1 since April 2005, and thereafter, when he was caught reading from his written notes which he was then obliged to share with the defence, admitted three different ways in which a computer operator could download and use the Window Vista BETA-1 version of Calibri font.
+Thus, in his Report No.2, he has stated in categorical terms since Calibri font was not commercially available prior to January 2007, it could not have been used prior to the said date, but during cross-examination, he conceded that Calibri font could be used prior to January 2007, firstly by himself, as admittedly he had himself downloaded and used the Calibri font which was available as BETA-1 since April 2005, and thereafter, when he was caught reading from his written notes which he was then obliged to share with the defence, admitted three different ways in which a computer operator could download and use the Window Vista BETA-1 version of Calibri font.

-Maryam's lawyers have contended that it is indeed very unfortunate that while rending his findings on the credibility of Robert Radley's report, the learned trial judge has not at all taken note of any of the afore-noted false representations and clear cut admissions made by the said witness.
-It is submitted that failure of the learned trial judge to avoid these aspects of the case which have significant and material bearing on the credibility of Robert Radley's report, have seriously prejudiced the case of the defence and has caused grave miscarriage of justice to the detriment of the accused in the case.”
+It is indeed very unfortunate that while rending his findings on the credibility of the report of Robert Radley, the learned trial judge has not at all taken note of any of the afore-noted false representations and clear cut admissions made by the said witness.
+It is submitted that failure of the learned trial Judge to advert to these aspects of the matter which have significant and material bearing on the credibility of Robert Radley's report have seriously prejudiced the case of the defence and has caused grave miscarriage of justice to the detriment of the accused in the instant case.”

 Comments